MAlsehman/multi-electrode-eeg-onset-estimation/README.md

 The simulations and statistical analyses were carried out in R.

-R scripts
+Standalone R scripts

+For ease of access, selected simulation and analysis code from the notebooks is also provided as standalone R scripts.
+These scripts were created after the main analyses so that the code can be inspected more easily without reading through the full notebooks.

+The analyses reported in the project were carried out from the QMD notebooks.
+The standalone scripts are provided for accessibility and reference and were not used as separate analysis files during the original workflow.

 functions.R

-Contains the main functions used in the simulations and analyses, including statistical calculations, multiple-comparison procedures, onset-estimation methods, and aggregation of results.
+Contains extracted helper functions used in the notebook analyses.

 main_sim.R

-Runs the main simulation with 50 trials per condition, together with the independent diagnostic simulation used for electrode-level analyses.
+Contains the code corresponding to the main 50-trial simulation and the electrode-level diagnostic simulation.

 size_sim.R

-Runs the trial-number sensitivity analysis at 25, 50, 75, and 100 trials per condition.
+Contains the code corresponding to the trial-number sensitivity analysis at 25, 50, 75, and 100 trials per condition.

 mv_sim.R

-Runs the multivariate simulation used in multiv.notebook.qmd.
+Contains the code corresponding to the multivariate simulation.

 analyse_results.R

-Contains additional code for organising, checking, and analysing the saved simulation results.
+Contains extracted code for organising, checking, and summarising the saved simulation results.

 Data files